arnested/drupal-mode/README.md

 version of Drupal core and look up the documentation for the corresponding version at http://api.drupal.org.

-If the symbol at point is believed to be a drush command the documentation will be looked up at http://api.drush.org instead.
-If Drush is installed it will identify the version of Drush and look up the documentation for that version.
+If the symbol at point is believed to be a Drush command the documentation will be looked up at http://api.drush.org instead.
+If Drush is installed it will identify the version of Drush and look up the documentation for the installed version of Drush.

-You can change where to search for documentation be customizing `drupal-search-url` (besides api.drupal.org it also has a predefined setting for api.drupalcontrib.org) and `drupal-drush-search-url`.
+You can change where to search for documentation by customizing `drupal-search-url` (besides api.drupal.org it also has a predefined setting for api.drupalcontrib.org) and `drupal-drush-search-url`.